openembedded/bitbake/doc/bitbake-user-manual/bitbake-user-manual-fetching.rst

    are forcing the module into a special directory relative to :term:`CVSDIR`.

--  *"rsh"* Used in conjunction with the "method" parameter.
+-  *"rsh":* Used in conjunction with the "method" parameter.

 -  *"scmdata":* Causes the CVS metadata to be maintained in the tarball the fetcher creates when set to "keep".
 The tarball is expanded into